-1.0 Background
+1.0 Back ground

-With the current rapid growth, in India building energy use is increasing by over 9% annually in India.
-The commercial building sector is expanding rapidly and it has been estimated that 66% of the building stock that will be there in the year 2030 is yet to be developed (USAID ECO-III Project, Jan 2008).
-In addition, the residential sector consumes three times the electricity used by the commercial sector; this is due to the floor area being around 8 times greater (Levine 2012; Kumar, Kapoor, Rawal, Seth & Walia, 2010)1.
+With rapid growth, building energy use is increasing by over 9% annually in India.
+The commercial building sector in India is expanding rapidly and it has been estimated that 66% of building stock that will be there in the year 2030 is yet to come up in the country (USAID ECO-III Project, Jan 2008).
+In addition, residential sector consumes three times the electricity used by the commercial sector; this is due to the floor area being around 8 times greater (Levine 2012; Kumar, Kapoor, Rawal, Seth & Walia, 2010).

-Similarly, the demand for electricity is continuously increasing due to rapid economic growth in the state of Rajasthan as well.
-Some of the facts regarding energy consumption in Rajasthan are:
+The demand for electricity is continuously increasing due to rapid economic growth in the state of Tamil Nadu.
+Some of the facts regarding energy consumption in Tamil Nadu are,